Supersonic Gravitational Collapse for Non-Isentropic Gaseous Stars: Introduction

+\begin{remark} With the stated asymptotics, it is simple to check the behaviour of the mass and energy associated with the imploding solution localised to a ball of fixed radius $R$.
+Using~\eqref{E:rhoomegaAsymp}, we see that:

+where we recall relation~\eqref{E:NablaPhi}.
+The above relations are consistent with the scaling invariance in the problem.
+In particular, the mass and energy remain locally finite in any finite region on approach to the collapse time. \end{remark}

-\begin{remark} We see from the analysis of a formal Taylor series at the origin below in Section \ref{sec:Taylor}, that smooth solutions may be constructed at $y=0$ for some $\al\in2\mathbb{Z}_+$ when $\ga>\frac43$ and $\ga\neq \frac43+\frac{1}{2m}$, $m\in\mathbb{Z}_+$.
-These critical values $\frac43+\frac{1}{2m}$ separate bands of possible solutions across which the qualitative properties (that is, sign conditions for certain derivatives) of the solution change.
-For example, for $\ga>\frac{11}{6}=\frac43+\frac12$, the density is locally increasing near the origin, which is a physically unreasonable property.
-The range $(\frac{19}{12},\frac{11}{6})$ therefore corresponds to the first physically reasonable band. \end{remark}
+\begin{remark}[The band structure] We see from the analysis of a formal Taylor series at the origin in Section~\ref{S:Taylor}, that smooth solutions may be constructed at $y=0$ for some $\al\in2\mathbb{Z}_+$ when $\ga>\frac{4}{3}$ and $\ga\neq \frac{4}{3}+\frac{1}{2m}$, $m\in\mathbb{Z}_+$.
+These critical values $\frac{4}{3}+\frac{1}{2m}$ separate bands of possible solutions across which the qualitative properties (that is, sign conditions for certain derivatives) of the solution change.
+For example, for $\ga>\frac{11}{6}=\frac{4}{3}+\frac{1}{2}$, the density is locally increasing near the origin, and so such a solution, if it existed globally, would describe a star with a \emph{well} of lower density at the centre, invaded by a higher density region from outside.
+We therefore choose to restrict ourselves to the more likely scenario in which the density takes its highest value at the origin, and so treat the range $\big(\frac{19}{12},\frac{11}{6}\big)$. \end{remark}

-As is indicated by the above remark, to construct the supersonic collapse solutions to \eqref{E:RHOPRIME}--\eqref{E:OMEGAPRIME}, we begin by constructing a formal Taylor series at the origin, which is also a sonic point for the flow.
+As indicated by the remark above, to construct the supersonic collapse solutions to~\eqref{E:rhoPrime1}--\eqref{E:omegaPrime1}, we begin by constructing a formal Taylor series at the origin, which is also a sonic point for the flow.
 The substitution of a formal Taylor expansion into the ODE system yields a recurrence relation for the coefficients of $\rho$ and $\om$.
-Via combinatorial estimates akin to those developed in~\cite{GHJ2021,GHJS2022}, we obtain growth bounds on these coefficients which enable us to prove the convergence of the series locally around $y=0$, and hence obtain a local, analytic solution, which is supersonic for small $y>0$.
-The details are contained in Section~\ref{sec:Taylor} and the local existence statement is formulated in Theorem~\ref{T:LWP}.
+Via combinatorial estimates akin to those developed in~\cite{GuoHadzicJang21B,GuoHadzicJangSchrecker22}, we obtain growth bounds on these coefficients which enable us to prove the convergence of the series locally around $y=0$, and hence obtain a local, analytic solution, which is supersonic for small $y>0$.
+The details are contained in Section~\ref{S:Taylor} and the local existence statement is formulated in Theorem~\ref{T:LWP}.